 Style the map with cloud-based maps styling

 Customize the look and feel of the maps component using cloud-based maps styling.
 You create and edit map styles on the Google Cloud console for any of your apps that use Google Maps, without requiring any changes to your code.
-For more information, see Cloud-based maps styling.
+For more information, select your platform at Cloud-based maps styling.

 Both the